-Table 12-3 and Section 12.1 describe the road construction that will occur within Segment 8.
-Section 13.2 discusses the railroad crossings.
-The majority of crossings will be completed utilizing trenchless techniques, including HDD, resulting in minimal disruption of traffic patterns.
+Table 12-3 and Section 12.0 describes the road construction that will occur within Segment 12.
+No railroad crossings occur in Segment 12.
+Some of the road crossings will be completed utilizing trenchless techniques, including HDD, resulting in minimal disruption of traffic patterns.
 Where HDD is not feasible due to site conditions, open cuts will be conducted.
 Each crossing method is discussed in the sections mentioned above.
+See Sections 4.3 and 4.4 for additional detail.